 You Had the Weapon for Self-Defense

-An individual may keep a weapon for self-defense in jail or prison.
+An individual may keep a weapon for self-defense in jail or prison under certain circumstances.
 If you thought you were in imminent danger, this defense could apply to you.
-Ask a lawyer for more information.
+Ask an attorney for more information.

-Get Information Today About How to Fight the Charge of Possession or Manufacture of Weapons in Jail or Prison
+Get Information Today About How to Fight the Charge of Possession or Manufacture of Weapons in California Penal Institutions